Sean-Bradley/Design-Patterns-In-Python/observer/README.md

 * **Model** : The link or relay between a controller and a view.
 It may use any of the structural patterns (adapter, bridge, facade, proxy, etc.) at some point.
 * **View** : The presentation layer of the of the data from the model.

 The observer pattern can be used to manage the transfer of data across any layer and even internally to itself to add a further abstraction.
-In the MVC structure, the View can be a subscriber to the Model, which in turn can also be a subscriber to the controller.
+In the MVC structure, the View can be a subscriber to the Model, that in turn can also be a subscriber to the controller.
 It can also happen the other way around if the use case warrants.

 The Observer pattern allows you to vary subjects and observers independently.
 You can reuse subjects without reusing their observers, and vice versa.
 It lets you add observers without modifying the subject or any of the other observers.